 T-Mobile works great in Thailand.

 I do not recommend using a flat iron or a curling iron.
+They do not do well with the electricity there.

 There are plenty of ATMs in the Phuket International Airport.
 I suggest pulling some money out before leaving the airport.